Southampton Electronics and Computer Science Commonwealth Scholarship

 We determine your residency as where you have been living for a 3 year period or longer before the start of the course.
 This does not include where you are living for study purposes, if it is somewhere different to where you normally live.

-As part of your application, you will need to answer 4 questions on how your studies at Southampton can make a contribution to the UN’s Sustainable Development Goals.
+We are looking for students who'll use their time at Southampton to achieve the remarkable and build an inclusive world.
+As part of your application, you'll need to answer 4 questions on how your studies at Southampton can contribute to the UN’s Sustainable Development Goals.

 How we award scholarships